A 44-Calibre Mystery: Production and release

 The screen story originates from T. Shelley Sutton and was adapted to the scenario by Charles J. Wilson.
 However, Exhibitor's Trade Review states that while Shelley Sutton wrote the film, the scenario was instead adapted by F. A. Meredith.
 The film was directed by Fred Kelsey.
-The Universal Film Manufacturing Company released the film on May 22, 1917, using the standard 35 mm spherical 1.37:1 format.
+The Universal Film Manufacturing Company released the film on May 22, 1917.
 The three reel film was marketed by Universal under the "Gold Seal" label and was advertised as a higher quality work that had a higher cost than other productions in return for bolstering the returns of a weak feature or show by drawing additional patrons.